-Each thredUp Goody Box has 12-15 custom clothing items that fit the theme.
+Each thredUp Goody Box has up to 15 custom clothing items that fit the theme.
 (Although a letter sent with the new thredUp Goody Boxes states 10-15 items.)

 $20 deposit (Only $10 now as of October 2018) must be submitted when you sign up for a thredUp Goody Box.
 There is no commitment and you are not part of a subscription service.

 Shipping and handling are free both ways.
 A pre-paid mailing label will be included in your box.
 Items that you don’t want to keep and buy will need to be returned within 7 days.

 All items not sent back after 7 days will be billed to your credit card on file.
 Prices for all items are sent in the box so that you know how much each item is.

 Once selected to receive a thredUP Goody Box, you will then fill out a form with your clothing sizes, personal preferences and tastes, and some general guidelines for thredUp to curate your box.

 ThredUp never says that they are a personal “styling service.”
 In a welcome letter sent with the thredUp Goody Box, it says:

 thredUp Goody Boxes are supposed to be special treats that make you smile and help you find items you might not have thought you ever wanted.
 We’re not trying to build a pure “styling service” – there are plenty of places that do that – but we did want to use the team’s style and fashion experience and our amazing selection of low-priced branded inventory to expand what we could do for customers like you.